Nick Manabat

 Nicholas Anthony Manabat (2 September 1972 – 5 November 1995) was a Filipino comic book artist, best known for co-creating Cybernary.

 Early life

 Manabat was born in British Hong Kong.
 He was raised and educated in Brisbane, Australia from 1983 to 1990.

 Career

 Manabat co-created Cybernary with writer Steve Gerber in 1992 for Wildstorm Productions.
 His illustration technique was marked by bold use of blacks in a heavy metal style.
-Cybernary was launched as a back-up story to Jim Lee's hugely successful Deathblow comic series.
+Cybernary was launched as a back-up story to Jim Lee's Deathblow comic series.

 Death

-Manabat died after losing his battle with Hodgkin's lymphoma in 1995.
+Manabat died from Hodgkin's lymphoma in 1995.